ncor/atomic-di/README.md

 ## Resolution context

 Each provider can accept a resolution context object.
-This is an object with optional `scope` and `mocks` fields that defines how the instance will be resolved.
+This is an object with optional `scope` and `mocks` fields that defines how an instance will be resolved.

-In all provider factories that have dependencies, this context **must** be passed into all calls to other providers to ensure it is propagated up the call chain.
+In all provider factories that have dependencies, this context **must** be passed into all calls to other providers to ensure it is propagated up a call chain.

 #### Incorrect
 ```ts